 This program introduces students to some of the most critical issues facing tropical biodiversity and threatened ecosystems and engages them in research addressing these challenges.
-While traveling to 5 sites in Costa Rica, including the 3 world famous OTS field stations, students conduct research projects led by invited faculty form diverse fields in tropical biology.
+While traveling to 5 sites in Costa Rica, including the 3 world famous OTS field stations, students conduct research projects led by invited faculty from diverse fields in tropical biology.
 Students are mentored on short independent research projects individually or in small groups.

 The Tropical Biology Summer Program is comprised of one core course.
 This course is worth 4 credit hours, accredited by Duke University.

 Fundamentals of Tropical Biology

 This course integrates classroom and field instruction to introduce students to the fundamental principles of tropical biology and the natural history of local ecosystems.
 The ecological complexity of the tropics, the patterns of species diversity and the types of species interactions that characterize these systems are discussed in detail.
 Classroom instruction includes lectures given by resident and visiting professors, as well as discussions of assigned readings and selections from the primary literature.

 Our program is labor intensive.
-Though we do give campus-like classes and exams, we also take orientation walks to learn important plants and animals, perform field projects with long hours; and take field trips to health facilities, towns, indigenous reservations, research facilities, banana plantations, logging sites, etc. There is one rest day per week, usually Sundays.
+Though we do give campus-like instruction (assigned readings, lectures, discussion groups, etc.), we also take orientation walks to learn important plants, animals, disease, local customs; perform field projects with long hours; and take field trips to health facilities, towns, indigenous reservations, research facilities, banana plantations, logging sites, etc. There is one rest day per week, usually Sundays.
 In the field, your typical daily schedule may look like this: